AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Introduction

 The security risks of agentic AI have received substantial research attention.
 Prior work has demonstrated that LLM-integrated applications are susceptible to indirect prompt injection~\cite{greshake2023indirect}, that jailbreaking attacks can systematically circumvent safety alignment~\cite{zou2023universal,wei2023jailbroken}, and that refusal-trained LLMs exhibit significant safety degradation when deployed as tool-using agents~\cite{kumar2024refusal,chiang2025webagent}.
 However, the threat of \emph{autonomous, cross-instance worm propagation} within agent ecosystems remains critically underexplored.
 The Morris~II worm~\cite{cohen2025morrisii} demonstrated self-replicating prompts in email assistants, and concurrent analyses have warned that autonomous agents may serve as vectors for self-spreading malware~\cite{gamb2026agenticvirus}, yet these studies operate within simulated or narrowly scoped environments that do not capture the complexity of real-world, multi-instance ecosystems.
-In particular, no prior work has examined self-replicating attacks against OpenClaw, despite its scale and the architectural properties that make it an especially consequential target.
+In particular, no prior work has examined self-replicating attacks against production-scale agent ecosystems, despite their scale and the architectural properties that make them especially consequential targets.